 Months of entry

-A dynamic blend of clinical and research expertise is reflected in the delivery of this multidisciplinary programme where high standards of clinical care are fostered and students are encouraged to apply their critical and analytical thinking skills to theory, policy and practice in child and adolescent mental health.
+This multidisciplinary programme is delivered through a blend of clinical and research expertise with a focus on delivering high standards of clinical care.
+You will be encouraged to apply your critical and analytical thinking skills to theory, policy and practice in child and adolescent mental health.

 This programme blends academic theory and research with clinical knowledge to enable professionals to deliver a high standard of clinical care.